hellosign/hellosign-php-sdk/docs/Api/AccountApi.md

 Verify Account

-Verifies whether an HelloSign Account exists for the given email address.  **NOTE** This method is restricted to paid API users.
+Verifies whether an HelloSign Account exists for the given email address.

 ### Example